 - All abstracts must be submitted and presented in English.

-- Titlescannot not exceed a limit of 14 words.
+- Titles cannot exceed the limit of 14 words.
 No abbreviations to be used in the title of the abstract.

-- Abstract cannot exceed a limit of 250 words (excluding title, authors, affiliations and references).
+- Abstract cannot exceed the limit of 250 words (excluding title, authors, affiliations and references).

 - Figures, graphs, images, diagrams should not be included.

 - Do not include references into the abstract’s text.
-References, if any, are added in the dedicated box and they will not be included in the Abstract Book.
+References, if any, are added in the separate box and they will not be included in the Abstract Book.

 - Please choose the topic most related to your abstract.
-However, the Scientific Committee reserves the right to decide on the definitive topic upon abstract selection.
+However, the Scientific Committee reserves the right to decide on the definitive topic after abstract selection.

 - Please choose the desired presentation form for your abstract.
-However, the Scientific Committee reserves the right to decide on the definitive type of presentation upon abstract selection.
+However, the Scientific Committee reserves the right to decide on the definitive type of presentation after abstract selection.

 - An automatically generated confirmation will be sent to the contact person´s email address.
-If you do not receive it within an hour (and it will not be either in your spam folder), please contact us at firstname.lastname@example.org.
-Make sure you insert a correct email address during the abstract submission process.
+If you do not receive it within an hour (and it will not be in your spam folder, either), please contact us at email@example.com.
+Make sure you type in the correct email address during the abstract submission process.

-- You can amend an abstract only for one day after its submission.
-Thereafter, if changes to your submitted abstract are necessary please contact us by the email address above at any time before the final deadline for abstract submission.
+- You can amend your abstract no later than one day after its submission.
+If any changes to your abstract are necessary after that, please contact us at the email address above any time before the final deadline for the abstract submission.
 Please do not submit the abstract another time.

-- Accepted abstracts will be published in an Abstract Book.
+- Accepted abstracts will be published in the Abstract Book.
 Wherever possible, abstracts are reproduced in the Abstract Book as submitted by the authors.
 Abstracts not suitable for reproduction will be rejected.
-Please have your abstract checked for correct spelling, punctuation and grammar.
+Please have your abstract proofread for correct spelling, punctuation and grammar.
 Abstracts will be published without further reviewing.

-- If you have difficulties in submitting your abstracts or if you need any further information, please contact the Congress Department at email@example.com.
+- If you have difficulties submitting your abstracts or should you need any further information, please contact the Congress Department at firstname.lastname@example.org.